GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (287).md

 **At Higher Tiers**: For each tier beyond minimum, the range is increased by 3 yards and the attack gains a +1 bonus.

 **Critical Failure**: You have angered some great power, having a radiant attack inflicted against you and receiving an additional 1d4+X spell-sickness.
 Where X is half (round down) of the spell's tier.
 You produce light like a torch for a number of rounds equal to the spell's tier.
 Anyone gazing upon the light will get an eerie feeling.

+#### Bonding Shackle

+**Minimum Tier**: 2

+**Casting Time**: 4 actions

+**Range**: 5 yards

+**Duration**: 1 hour

+**Effect**: You cast a shackle which exists primarily on the ethereal plane but can bind two creatures within 3 yards of each other that are on the same plane of existance as yourself.
+Those creatures cannot exceed a fistance of 3 yard from each other as they become tether by a neigh un reakable chain of forcefield links.
+The links exist entirely on the ethereal plane but still cause the tether to keep the subjects bound together regardless of the plane they occupy.
+A magical attack originating on the ethereal plane with a total equal to the spellcheck result + spell tier can break the shackle.

+A critical success with the spellcheck allows you to tether a creature to a moveable object instead.

+**At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond minimum, in addition to the benefits mentioned above- you may either increase the range by 3 yards or adjust the range of the tether length by up to half (an increase or decrease).

+**Critical Failure**: The spell explodes in your face, inflicting an unlisted attack with a bonus equal to the spell tier.
+A critical hit from the spell will immobilize you until the end of the next round.

 #### Break